 Alcoholism is a serious health problem that affects many adults and also some teenagers.
-Some people deal with this difficult affliction for many years, and sadly some people die as a result if the problem goes ignored or untreated.
-It is important that those who are coping with alcohol addiction are able to have easy access to help recovering from alcoholism and breaking their addiction.
+Some people deal with this difficult affliction for many years.
+Recovering from alcoholism is a daunting task.
+Sadly, some people die as a result if the problem goes ignored or untreated.
+It is important that those who are coping with alcohol addiction are able to have easy access to help to recover from alcoholism and break their addiction.

-People who suffer from alcoholism also have a serious negative effect on others in their lives such as family members, spouses, and coworkers.
+People who suffer from alcoholism also have a serious negative effect on others in their lives.
+This includes family members, spouses, and coworkers.
 Fortunately, there are ways that people who have a problem with alcohol can get the help they need and start a path towards a better life.
-If you know someone who you think is an alcoholic, there are many resources available to help them as well as yourself.
+If you know someone who you think is an alcoholic, there are many resources available to help.
 With the proper treatment, most people who at one time were alcoholics are able to recover and live productive and sober lives.

 Groups and Support